aryziz/CTSeg3D-IKT213/README.md

 pip install -r requirements.txt
 ```

 4. Add a data directory with tif data and a results subdirectory in it.
+5. Run `python xctp/preprocess.py` to test the preprocessing as it is implemented now.

-5. Install pre-commit hooks (Before committing changes, for developers)
+6. Install pre-commit hooks (Before committing changes, for developers)

 ```
 pip install pre-commit